emutelab/emutelab/_posts/2020-05-01-Rothenberg.md

 will discuss his work with nightingales and underwater pond insects, explaining why human music can be enhanced by taking the sounds of the natural world seriously.

 This event is free and open to all.
-See below for registration details.
+See bottom for registration details.

 ![rothenberg](https://scontent-lhr8-1.xx.fbcdn.net/v/t1.0-9/95500812_644695099715434_6391060066870493184_o.jpg?_nc_cat=111&_nc_sid=b386c4&_nc_ohc=qQ8Upx15yEsAX-77h8n&_nc_ht=scontent-lhr8-1.xx&oh=bb4c10ed93adb42a950191cd1d937782&oe=5ED6EC87)